codemann8/alttpr_codetracker_codemann8/README.md

 - Optional sphere progression grid for those who wish to track progression on each sphere, this is manually tracked (only available in the horizontal orientation) (This feature is projected to vastly improve when the base EmoTracker software allows for additional tracking features)
 - Blips on the map have been made bigger to show up better on Broadcast View (maps can be disabled also, see below)
 - Entrance rando, has icons for the 8 dropdown entrances, to be marked as they are found, to show which dropdowns are left to be found
-- Entrance rando, an Aga2 icon has been added for when Aga2 is defeated, this gives the player access to the east-side dark world, this is auto-tracked
+- Entrance rando, an Aga2 icon has been added for when Aga2 is defeated, this is auto-tracked
 - Entrance rando, a Dam icon has been added for when you drain the dam, this gives the player access to Swamp Palace and also the Dam item on the overworld, this is auto-tracked
-- Entrance rando, various bugs in the logic have been fixed and the logic has been updated to fit v31 scenarios.
+- Entrance rando, various bugs in the logic have been fixed and the logic has been updated to fit v31 scenarios
 - Advanced development feature, in Beta and disabled by default, output file when certain items are obtained
 - Advanced development feature, in Beta and disabled by default, output file when you enter dungeons or overworld